enricopal/STEM/README.md

     cd src
     python STEM.py -i ../config/FEIII2016/FFIEC_SEC.xml -g ../data/FEIII2016/gs/FFIEC-SEC-GroundTruth.csv -s duke -N 5 -a 0.2

 When starting your own experiment, you need to choose whether you want to use Duke or Silk as a base classifier.
 Then, you need to produce a valid Duke or Silk configuration file.
 You also need to create a gold standard, namely a set of annotated matches that STEM will use to learn.
+This can be done manually or through the active learning module of Duke.
 The Gold Standard needs to have this format:

     +,id1,id2,1.0